 Looking for information and tools to help you reimagine food in health care?
 Below you’ll find a curated list of relevant and timely resources - reports, tools, and information compiled by the Nourish team, innovators and partners.
-Over the next two years the resources section will continue to grow alongside Nourish.
+Over time, the resources section will continue to grow alongside Nourish.
 Other resources in French are available, click here.

 We want to help you find the content you are looking for.
 If you don’t find it, please get in touch to see if we can help.

 Sustainable Procurement | Patient Satisfaction | Traditional Foods | Business Case | Institutional Policy

 This manual is a collection of good practices resulting from the experience of nine long-term care (LTC) homes in three regions in the Golden Horseshoe region of Ontario as part of the Serving Up Local project from May 2016 to January 2018.
 It is designed to provide resources and steps that can be put into practice to initiate and grow institutional local food procurement programs by long-term care and other food service and procurement staff throughout the MASH (Municipalities, Academics, School Boards and Hospitals) in Ontario.